Vaesea/godottux/README.md

 - Toad
 - End Sequence "Stop Tux" thing that pauses everything
 - BadGuy.gd should be maintainable at some point.
 To do this, any enemy that breaks should be made it's own separate thing.
-- Improve certain enemies (like Igel)
+- Improve certain enemies (like Igel, Snail and more)
 - Just polish basically everything

 ## After-Release TODOS